 Chicken Kiev is a decadent but relatively simple dish — especially if you put it together the night before or buy it pre-made and ready-to-cook from the grocery store.

-Chicken Kiev is at once a decadent and relatively simplistic dish -- especially if you put it together the night before.
-Many supermarkets and other food purveyors today sell pre-made chicken Kiev that comes pre-assembled and ready to cook.
 The dish consists of breaded, deboned chicken breast stuffed with herb-seasoned butter and is typically cooked using moderate-heat pan frying.
-While cooking, it is important to handle the delicate breading carefully and refrain puncturing the chicken -- you want the delicious crust and buttery stuffing in your mouth, not left in your frying pan.
+While cooking, it's important to handle the delicate breading carefully and refrain puncturing the chicken — you want the delicious crust and buttery stuffing in your mouth, not left in your frying pan.

 Ensure that the pre-made chicken Kiev has been in the refrigerator for at least 2 hours before cooking.
 Refrigerating will help solidify the butter in the center and reduce the chance of, or the amount of, flavorful butter leaking out during cooking.

-Cook the chicken for 10 to 13 minutes, flip it over and continue to cook for an additional 10 to 13 minutes until it reaches an internal temperature of 160 F. To check the internal temperature of the chicken Kiev, insert the meat thermometer into the chicken only; do not pierce through into the buttery center -- you want to check the temperature of the meat, not the temperature of the hot butter in the middle.
+Cook the chicken for 10 to 13 minutes, flip it over and continue to cook for an additional 10 to 13 minutes until it reaches an internal temperature of 160 degrees Fahrenheit.
+To check the internal temperature of the chicken Kiev, insert the meat thermometer into the chicken only — don't pierce the center.